 Edmonton, Alberta, Canada

 Ware, Colin and Jessome, Danny R., "Using the Bat: a Six Dimensional Mouse for Object Placement" (1988).
-Center for Coastal and Ocean Mapping.
+Graphics Interface.
 768.